-As of 2017 Coca-Cola, incentive formula comprises a base salary multiplied by a target percentage, times the company performance factor.
+As of 2017, the Coca-Cola incentive formula comprises a base salary multiplied by a target percentage times the company performance factor.
 To which the individual performance amount is added.

-For instance, Mr. Kent with a 200% target got an annual target incentive of $2 million, two times the amount of its base salary.
+For instance, Mr. Kent, with a 200% target, got an annual target incentive of $2 million, two times his base salary.

 Coca-Cola in the desert

-Although a few people wonder about Coca-Cola business model (they might give it for granted just like I did not long ago), my curiosity was sparked in the middle of nowhere.
-As I was traveling toward the Grand Canyon in Arizona, I passed through a town called Dolan Springs.
+Although a few people wonder about the Coca-Cola business model (they might give it for granted, just like I did not long ago), my curiosity was sparked in the middle of nowhere.

 Coca-Cola operating segments

-Coca-Cola can be divided into a few operating segments across Europe, Middle East, and Africa:
+Coca-Cola can be divided into a few operating segments across Europe, the Middle East, and Africa:

 • Latin America